 Though they just returned home only a few months ago, the 2021-2022 Libyan YES alumni have already started initiating projects to better the world around them.
 Growing up in Libya, these students had limited opportunities to enhance their English-speaking skills.
-It can be difficult to find English-speaking peers to practice the language with, making it frustrating to learn English.
-The alumni want to help people practice speaking skills, gain confidence, express themselves, and engage in eye-opening cross-cultural discussions.
+It can be difficult to find English-speaking peers to practice the language with which makes it frustrating to learn English.
+The alumni wanted to help people practice speaking skills, gain confidence, express themselves, and engage in eye-opening cross-cultural discussions.

 As members of the new YES Alumni Association Libya (YAAL) non-profit organization, these new alumni are finding lots of ways to give back.
 They are currently managing an in-person English teaching program in collaboration with an orphanage to teach underprivileged children English, and they are also taking part in the upcoming YES grant project, Historic Libya.

 The alumni also started an independent virtual club, The English Convo (TEC), with assistance from Amira Ouardani, the Competitive College Club (CCC) founder and Virtual EducationUSA advisor for Libya.
 TEC is an online club founded by five Libyan alumni that aims to help non-native English speakers enhance their verbal skills through weekly online sessions.
 TEC is not an English course but a safe community to practice language skills without judgement.
 What makes TEC meetings special are the amusing activities and unique themes that help build necessary skills and make each session enjoyable.